vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         2. does match string condition: filterTraversal
     3.	add rules to Web ACL
     4. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked

+### 4. Limit Attack Footprint (Optional)

+Use the string and regex matching conditions along with geo match and IP address match conditions to build rules that limit the attack footprint against the exposed components of your application.

+Consider the following:
+•	Does your web application have server-side include components in the public web path?
+•	Does your web application have components at exposed paths that are not used (or dependencies have such functions)?
+•	Do you have administrative, management, status or health check paths and components that aren’t meant for end user access?

+You should consider blocking access to such elements, or limiting access to known sources, either whitelisted IP addresses or geographic locations.

+??? info "Solution"
+    1.	create geo conditon named filterAffiliates with 1 filter
+        1.	add country US, and RO
+    2.	create string match condition named filterAdminUI with 1 filter
+        1.	uri, starts with, no transform, _/admin_
+    3.	create rule named matchAdminNotAffiliate
+        1.	type regular
+        2.	does match string condition: filterAdminUI
+        3.	does not match geo condition: filterAffiliates
+    4.	add rule to Web ACL

 ### 5. Detect & Mitigate Anomalies (Optional)